Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Numerical setup

 \subsection{Hand-off to \texttt{STELLA}}

 For handing-off the hydrostatic progenitor models to \texttt{STELLA} for light curve calculations, we closely follow the test suite $\texttt{ccsn\_IIp}$ to trigger the explosions.
 This simulation includes two procedures; the energy injection and the shock propagation.
-To perform the mass-cut that mimics the compact remnant formation, we evolve the progenitor models with $M_{\rm ZAMS}$\,=\,12, 15, 18, 20\,$M_{\rm \odot}$ and $\eta$\,=\,1.0 to the point when iron core infall speed exceeds 100 km s$^{-1}$, i.e., the onset of core-collapse.
-The inner mass coordinate where entropy/baryon\,=\,4\,$k_{\rm B}$ are 1.4, 1.6, 1.9 and 2.0\,$M_{\rm \odot}$ respectively, which are subsequently selected as the mass-cuts for models with the same $M_{\rm ZAMS}$ but different $M_{\rm Henv}$ (\citealt{ertl16}), as the loosely-attached envelope hardly affect the evolution of the inner core.
+To perform the mass-cut that mimics the compact remnant formation, we specially select progenitor models with $M_{\rm ZAMS}$\,=\,12, 15, 18, 20\,$M_{\rm \odot}$, using \texttt{Dutch} wind scheme with $\eta$\,=\,1.0, and evolve these models to the onset of core-collapse, i.e., the point when iron core infall speed exceeds 100 km s$^{-1}$.
+The inner mass coordinate where entropy/baryon\,=\,4\,$k_{\rm B}$ are 1.4, 1.6, 1.9 and 2.0\,$M_{\rm \odot}$ respectively, which are subsequently selected as the mass-cuts for other models with the same $M_{\rm ZAMS}$ but different $M_{\rm Henv}$ (\citealt{ertl16}), as the loosely-attached envelope hardly affect the evolution of the inner core.
 For models with $M_{\rm ZAMS}$\,=\,10\,$M_{\rm \odot}$, the mass-cut is 1.2\,$M_{\rm \odot}$, aligned with the mass coordinate where entropy/baryon\,=\,4\,$k_{\rm B}$ when the model with $M_{\rm ZAMS}$ = 10\,$M_{\rm \odot}$ and $\eta$\,=\,1.0 is evolved to the core carbon depletion.
 As long as we are only interested in the plateau phase of the SNe II, the small variation in the mass-cut is indeed not important.

 After the remnant is removed, the explosion energy is manually deposited in the inner 0.2\,$M_{\rm \odot}$ to induce the strong shock and trigger the explosion.
 A number of explosion models are calculated for each progenitor model,with the asymptotic energy (i.e., the energy stored in the expanding ejecta) ranging from 0.5 to 2.5\,$\times\,10^{51}$ erg (in 0.5\,$\times\,10^{51}$ erg steps).
 Hereafter we refer to 1\,$\times\,10^{51}$ erg as 1\,foe.
 For models with $M_{\rm ZAMS}$\,=\,10, 12 and 15\,$M_{\rm \odot}$, we additionally calculate explosions with the asymptotic energy of 0.3 foe.
 For models with $M_{\rm ZAMS}$\,=\,10 and 12\,$M_{\rm \odot}$, we further calculate low-energy events with the asymptotic energy = 0.1 foe.
 In the following text, we use the term `explosion energy' to refer to the asymptotic energy for convenience.